topo-gps/ios-manual/en/routes/routes_plan.rst

 - By pressing long on the map and dragging the icon to the desired location.
 - By tapping waypoints, the position marker, or nodes from a node network.

-If you added at least two route points, a route will be computed between the route points.
+If you have added at least two route points, a route will be computed between the route points.

 In the links below several examples of planning routes are discussed.